7 STEAM education examples using Nearpod and Flocabulary (Blog image)

 5. Encourage student choice

 When students have a choice, they feel more ownership over the tasks, which increases student engagement!
 Students will typically choose something they are good at.
 This helps them demonstrate their strengths and engages different ability types.
 Additionally, student choice encourages multiple ways to solve a problem.
-Nearpod gives teachers the tools to create engaging lessons where students can be STEAM puzzle builders.
+Nearpod gives teachers the tools to create engaging STEAM lessons where students can be STEAM puzzle builders.

 Students collaborate on a STEAM education problem-based scenario